pagopa-archive/io-infrastructure-post-config/README.md

 > **WARNING:** The following commands should be generally run once, while setting up the cluster the first time.
 Make sure this is your case before proceeding.
 If you run them anyway, nothing bad should happen, since all of them should be idempotent.

+All system related configurations can be found in the system folder.
+Files are divided in three categories (indicated by a name prefix):

+* common: configurations valid for all environments

+* dev: configurations valid for the dev environment

+* prod: configurations valid for the prod environment

+Following configurations are based on the dev environment.
+They can be replicated for the production environment, simply substituting the dev-prefixed files with prod-prefixed files.

 ### Storage and data persistence

 By default Azure uses two *storage classes* to provide data persistence functionalities: *default* and *managed-premium*.
 These are automatically configured by Azure at setup time.
 By default, both classes do not support dynamic storage resizes, and their reclaim policy is set to *Delete*, which would cause data to be deleted when a persistent volume claim gets deleted.